IzziInside/Multi/README.md

 Most of the work has been done by lepax, AmperCZ1 and Johnacek.

-This project has been closed by Izzi after raids made by lepax.
+This project has been closed by Izzi after raids made by lepax and Craig.
 This bot sadly attacked over 50 servers due to an Galaxy Raid Team.

 If you are using this bot source code, you are not allowed to: